 Gold Nugget Pleco Tank Size Vs Their Growth

 Its capacity for growth will expand by providing a bigger tank.
 Growth will be inhibited in a smaller tank with many other residents.
 An aquarium with a minimum capacity of 55 gallons is suggested for Gold Nugget Plecos, according to specialists.
-A 100 or 150-gallon tank is needed to keep multiples and other communal fish species with them.
+A 100-gallon or 150-gallon tank is needed to keep multiple and other communal fish species with them.

 Gold Nugget Pleco Diet